CodeBullet-Community/BulletBot/README.md

 ### General guide

-As a style guide we use [this](https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md) guid from basarat and his typescript book.
+As a style guide we use [this](https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md) guide from basarat and his typescript book.

 ### Arguments in Utils and Database